 Subject to availability, BBA students can spend a semester studying at another university overseas or in the Chinese mainland and have the credits counted towards their PolyU degree.

-The Department has developed opportunities for students to work in firms either during the summer vacation or as part-timers to fulfil 100 hours (3 training credits) of Work-Integrated Education (WIE) requirement.
-Summer placements can be found in Hong Kong, the Chinese mainland or overseas.
+The Department has also developed opportunities for students to work in firms during either the spring semester or in the summer in Hong Kong or the Chinese mainland to fulfil 100 hours (3 training credit) of Work-Integrated Education (WIE) requirement.
 These, and other forms of work experience, can count towards the WIE requirement.

 This is a very flexible programme that offers a wide range of subject choices in the fields of general and strategic management, human resource management and management information systems.

-From Year Two onwards, students continue their general business education in subjects such as Corporate Social Responsibility, Strategic Management, and study management in greater depth, through subjects such as Organisational Behaviour, Human Resource Management and Managerial Leadership.
-They have the opportunity to choose Electives from a wide range of subjects in general and strategic management, human resource management and management information systems.
-Students also have the chance to integrate their management knowledge through a sizable Management Capstone Project.
+Once in the programme, students fortify their general business education through subjects such as Corporate Social Responsibility and Strategic Management, and study management in greater depth through subjects such as Organisational Behaviour, Human Resources Management and Managerial Leadership.
+They have the opportunity to choose Electives from wide range of subjects in general and strategic management, human resource management and management information systems.
+Students also have the chance to integrate their management knowledge through a sizeable Management Capstone Project.